LONDON — The American connection at Spurs remains strong.

-With some kids picking up the lingo in England rather quickly with choice phrases (think, Ted Lasso’s nickname…) commonplace, it was obvious that even though they didn’t play on the same teams back home and hailed from several U.S. states such as Pennsylvania, Ohio, Virginia and Connecticut, the young American players were having the team of their lives.
+With some kids picking up the lingo in England rather quickly with choice phrases (think, Ted Lasso’s nickname…) commonplace, it was obvious that even though they didn’t play on the same teams back home and hailed from Pennsylvania, Ohio, Virginia and Connecticut among other States, the young Americans were having the time of their lives.

-Over the past five years the main takeaway for young Americans getting the chance to play and train at Spurs is the level of coaching and competition during the scrimmages in England.
+Over the past five years the main takeaway for young players getting the chance to play and train at Spurs is the level of coaching and competition during the scrimmages in England.

 “It is eye-opening for the kids, seeing the training style in the U.S. is so different to what it is here,” Libber explained.
 “For them it opens their eyes to see there is a bigger option out there and also the competition they’re playing against over here.
 Some years we’ve done really well and other years not so great.
 It gives them an opportunity to see what other teams are like when they’re not playing against the same teams they play every game in the States.”

-Libber (he and his staff racked up 1900 miles in their rental car while in England as they traveled to games at Lincoln, Sunderland and beyond) also explained that players who caught the eye on previous trips have now gone on to big things.
+Libber (he and his staff racked up over 1000 miles in their rental car while in England as they traveled to games at Lincoln, Sunderland and beyond) also explained that players who caught the eye on previous trips have now gone on to big things.